harrycresswell/hc/content/articles/building-a-contact-form-with-zapier.md

 +++
-tags = "Automation, Zapier"
-title = "Building a simple contact form for your static site with Zapier " date = "2016-10-26T21:34:41+01:00" slug = ""
+tags = ["Automation", "Zapier", "code"] title = "Building a simple contact form for your static site with Zapier " date = "2017-03-06T21:34:41+01:00" slug = ""
 Description = "A simple way to receive form data directly to your email using Zapier.
-No server side coding required."
+No server side code nonsense required."
 Author = "Harry Cresswell"
 featured_image = "http://localhost:1313/images/zapier-contact-form.png"
 spot = "cyan"

 +++

+Have you ever felt overwhelmed by the amount of server side code it takes to get a simple contact form working on a website site?
+I know I have.
+I'm still trying to forget the number of hours i've spent in _dev monkey mode_, fumbling around late at night with PHP, not really knowing what hell I was doing. 😡

+What a bore.
+It should be easier right?

-In this article we’re going to look at how you can use [Zapier](https://zapier.com/) to build a contact form for your static website.
+In this article we’re going to look at how to build a super simple contact form using [Zapier](https://zapier.com/).
+Forget about the server side code — php i'm looking at you — because our form doesn't need it.

-We will be using Zapier's Webhooks to collect data submitted in our form, then set up an automated email (to ourselves) containing the data.
+Instead we'll be using Zapier, and a little something called Webhooks to collect the data submitted in our form.
+We'll then set up an automated email which sends us an email containing the data.

-Pretty simple.

-The cool thing about our form is that it doesn’t require any server side code, so can forget about all that php junk.

 If your building a static website with a generator like Jekyll, Hugo, Middleman or even just in vanilla HTML, then this is a great solution to get a form working on your site with minimal fuss.

+Sounds simple right?
+The good news... it is.

 ## Why Zapier